LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-13-Machine-Learning-on-Azure.md

 **Resource group** means the container that holds related resources for an Azure solution.The machine learning workspace must be allocated to one resource group.

-On the created workspace, we can see its main functions such as experiments, pipelines, compute, deployments, etc. After clicking the the button **Open Azure Notebooks**, the page [Azure Notebooks](https://notebooks.azure.com/) will open so that you can configure the workspace, create and run your machine learning model by coding in it.
+In the created workspace, we can see its main functions such as Experiments, Pipelines, Compute, Deployments, etc. After clicking the the button **Open Azure Notebooks**, the page [Azure Notebooks](https://notebooks.azure.com/) will open so that you can configure the workspace, create and run your machine learning model by coding in it.

 ![](https://i.postimg.cc/tCGxqT3P/post-azure3.png)

+There should be a config.json file in the Azure Notebook.
+This config file contains information about the workspace you created.